300°F / 149°C Continuous Standard Grade and

 Designed for long term continuous operation at 300°F / 149°C or 500°F / 260°C (intermittent 600°F / 315°C) this fabric will withstand short duration exposure up to 1115°F / 600°C. The aluminum coating melts at 1220°F / 660°C, however it does take some time for the aluminum to absorb enough heat to melt - thereby it can withstand short exposure to the higher temperatures.

 Fabric weight is 19.5 oz/sq/yd.
 Roll width is 36, 48 and 60 inches..

 This fabric is also available with a self-adhesive backing.
 The adhesive is acrylic based, and will burn-off or vaporize at temperatures above 400°F. If prolonged use of the self-adhesive fabric above 400°F is desired, then alternate securing methods such as fasteners, wire or clamps should be used.
 Personnel should avoid inhaling fumes from the PSA.

-Radiant Heat Reflecting Aluminum Foil Coated Fiberglass Fabric
+Radiant Heat Reflecting Aluminum Foil Coated Fiberglass Fabric / Cloth

 High Temperature, Heat Resistant;

 Meets MIL-C-20079 (Type 1, Class 10) / MIL-I-24244 / USCG 164.009 / NRC Guide 1.36